From Niche European Spectacle to Global Phenomenon

 F1's commercial growth has been extraordinary.
 New races are being added at a pace that tests the calendar's limits.
 Sponsorship values have multiplied as brands recognize the sport's unique ability to reach affluent, global, and increasingly young audiences.
 And team valuations have soared, attracting investment from sovereign wealth funds, tech billionaires, and major sports ownership groups.

-The American market has been particularly transformative.
+The American market has been particularly significant.
 What was once F1's weakest major market now hosts multiple Grand Prix events that sell out within hours.
 American drivers, team owners, and sponsors are reshaping the sport's cultural identity.

 Sustainability and the Electric Question